 StepUP is a safe and affordable low interest loan scheme.
 Loans can be used for things like white goods, car repairs, computers and even medical costs.
 To see if you’re eligible or to learn more, go to: https://t.co/8ZdZFe1vvb pic.twitter.com/lIOM8mhnvu

 The No Interest Loan Scheme (NILS)

-Similar to StepUp but without any interest charges, the NILS offers to provide credit to individuals and families with a Health Care Card or Pension Card, or those who earn less than $45,000 a year after tax ($60,000 for couples or those with dependants).
+Similar to StepUP but without any interest charges, the No Interest Loan Scheme (NILS) can provide credit to individuals and families with a Health Care Card or Pension Card, or those who earn less than $45,000 a year after tax ($60,000 for couples or those with dependants).
 Applicants must show that they can repay the loan amount, and have lived at their current or previous address for at least three months.
-Loans are available for up to $1,500 for essential goods and services, such as to purchase a fridge or a washing machine, or pay for a medical procedure or dental services.
+Loans are available for up to $1,500 and can be used for essential goods and services, such as to purchase a fridge or a washing machine, or pay for a medical procedure or dental services.

 Whether your Centrelink payment is your full or partial income source, it may not automatically stop you from accessing credit.
-Whilst payday or other personal loans from private lenders can be a convenient option for some people, it could also be a good idea to shop around and consider alternative options, such as government and community schemes that could be cheaper or better suited to your situation and needs.
+However, it’s important to also consider alternative options, such as government and community schemes, that could be cheaper or better suited to your unique situation and needs.

 What other support is available to help me with my finances?

 If you are experiencing financial difficulty, you can contact a financial counsellor for help.
 Call the National Debt Helpline on 1800 007 007 to speak to a financial counsellor for free.